jameslieu/jameslieu.github.io/_posts/2020-05-29-copy-and-paste-programming.md

 Copy-and-paste programming sounds good at first.
 Its a very attractive way of working as it can make you feel very productive, it also means you can quickly move on to other tasks/tickets.

 But the number of problems that it can introduce is something to consider.
 I'm not advocating that we never use copy-and-paste but I think its worth actually reading the code and carefully consider whether that code is relevant.
-But to also take a moment to think whether that code can be improved.
-Sure it will take a little longer, but also reduce some of the cons above makes it worthwhile.
+And to also take a moment to think whether that code can be improved as well.

+Sure it will take a little longer, but also reduce some of the cons above, therefore makes it worthwhile in my opinion.